 In many forms of European symbolism, from pagan mythology to poetry, water is seen as an embodiment of emotion, but also of purification and healing.
 Purification of emotions, perhaps… I had already had this experience in Miami, when after a month of hard work took time to plunge in the ocean, a 20-minute walk away from my building.

 For me it became even more real one day in January 2016, while in Bristol.
-Before a short trip to Dublin, I stopped on the Harbourside for a special ritual, to try and recover from a loss that had been haunted me for years.
+Before a short trip to Dublin, I stopped on the Harbourside for a special ritual, to try and recover from a loss that had been haunting me for years.
 I wrote final words of goodbye on a piece of paper, burned it and threw the ashes into the water.
 I let my ghost depart and probably then slowly began to conquer solitude, progressively feeling liberated.

 Crises, slowly, gradually, force us to overcome our limitations.